teppokoivula/SearchEngine/README.md

 ## Options

 By default the module will create a search index field called 'search_index' and store values from Page fields title, headline, summary, and body to said index field when a page is saved.
-You can modify this behaviour (field name and/or indexed page fields) by defining $config->SearchEngine array in your site config file or other applicable location:
+You can modify the default behaviour via the Module config screen in the PocessWire Admin, or by defining $config->SearchEngine array in your site config file or other applicable location:

 ```php
 $config->SearchEngine = [